oplS17projects/Timberman/README.md

 ![game-gif](assets/images/timberman3.gif)
 ![Alt text](assets/images/highscore.png)

-As for the highscore, the score is stored on this site [heroku](https://rocky-meadow-57997.herokuapp.com/).
+As for the highscore, we used postgresql and connect it [heroku](https://rocky-meadow-57997.herokuapp.com/) free server.
 ```racket
 (define (update-table name score)
   (when (equal? name "") (set! name "NO NAME"))